-Join Dan Gookin for an in-depth discussion in this video Exploring strings and more I/O, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Exploring strings and more I/O, part of Learning C.

 - A character is a single letter or symbol.…Put two characters together and you have a string.…But strings are funky things in this C language.…They're not a variable type, just a clutch…or array of characters, all marching together in a line.…In this movie, I introduce you to the string.…You'll see how strings are created in C,…how they can be filled by using string input functions.…You'll also meet the scanf() function,…which is used to pull in all sorts of input.…Line five probably looks a little odd to you.…It's a variable declaration.…

 A char variable named password is created.…The string spatula is assigned to the password variable.…This is known as an immediate assignment,…which is possible with other variables, as well,…but necessary when declaring a string.…By the way, this is an array declaration,…which is a topic for a later movie.…The square brackets indicate…that more than one char variable is present.…How many?…The compiler figures that out,…based on the size of the string.…

 Otherwise, the value would appear between the brackets.…

 - Understanding a C program

 - Adding comments